awsdocs/amazon-forecast-developer-guide/doc_source/API_CreatePredictor.md

 Required: No

  ** [TrainingParameters](#API_CreatePredictor_RequestSyntax) **   <a name="forecast-CreatePredictor-request-TrainingParameters"></a>
 The hyperparameters to override for model training\.
 The hyperparameters that you can override are listed in the individual algorithms\.
-For the list of supported algorithms, see [Choosing an Amazon Forecast Algorithm](aws-forecast-choosing-recipes.md)\.
+For the list of supported algorithms, see [Amazon Forecast Algorithms](aws-forecast-choosing-recipes.md)\.
 Type: String to string map
 Map Entries: Minimum number of 0 items\.
 Maximum number of 100 items\.
 Key Length Constraints: Maximum length of 256\.